RangerMauve/hypercore-fetch/README.md

 You can differentiate a folder from files by the fact that it ends with a `/`.

 You can set the `Accept` header to `text/html` in order to have it return a basic HTML page with links to files and folders in that directory.
+This can be overrided with the `renderIndex` option if you want custom index pages.

 e.g.